 You will find that the X-V is best on moderate-volume sources; you want something loud enough to push the tube nicely into distortion, but not so loud that the output is hopelessly clipped.
 The 6418 in this circuit has very nice asymmetrical soft clipping at around -14dBV; thus I wouldn’t push it much higher than 114dBSPL with a standard X-R capsule.

 You’ve made it to the end?
 Excellent!
-Order the X-V kit here, and compatible X-R capsules here.
+Please contact to order the X-V full kit at $59 each, and compatible X-R capsules.
 Note that the X-V is female RCA input, so order capsules with male RCA output.
-For the side-address cardioid capsule (which is my favorite with the X-V), you’ll also need the male-male adaptor, which adds some serious bling!
+For the side-address cardioid capsule (which is my favorite with the X-V), you’ll also need the RCA male-male adaptor, which adds some serious bling!

 Enjoy your new tube microphone!